 Undergoing treatment for a brain aneurysm is a major life event that continues long after discharge from the hospital.
 Survivors face the potential for physical, emotional, and cognitive changes that can be minor or significant, short-term or long-lasting.

 Recovery for patients who suffered a ruptured aneurysm tends to be longer and more difficult than it is for patients whose aneurysm did not rupture.
 Older people and those with chronic medical problems may also recover more slowly than younger, healthier individuals.
 Some patients may require rehabilitation.
 Others are able to care for themselves after a short period of recovery.
 As these examples demonstrate, each individual and situation is unique and recovery times will vary.

 One of the most frequently asked questions by brain aneurysm survivors is, “How long until I get better?”
 Unfortunately, there is no way to predict how long it will take to improve, or even how much improvement will occur.

-There will be a better chance for recovery if the survivor and his or her family maintain hope, even if that means the recovery process will take a long period of time.
-A famous rehabilitation pioneer, George Prigatano, Ph.D., frequently tells his patients “If the brain is alive, it can learn.”
-If you are an aneurysm survivor or you are a caretaker, you need to remember these inspiring and assuring words.
-The brain can learn new skills for a lifetime.
+There will be a better chance for recovery if the survivor and the family maintain hope, even when facing a long recovery process.
+Rehabilitation pioneer George Prigatano, PhD, points out, “If the brain is alive, it can learn.”
+Remind yourself often of this: the brain can learn new skills for a lifetime.

 Click here to listen to a webinar on brain aneurysms and the recovery process in “The Care of Cerebral Aneurysms: What the patient needs to know for improved recovery” presented by Dr. Aaron Cohen-Gadol.